 On the 14th of October 1793, the Revolutionaries desecrated Louis XIV’s coffin and threw his corpse in a common grave to the North of the basilica.

-In 1841, Louis-Philippe commissioned a cenotaph (an empty funeral monument) in the Bourbons’ commemorative chapel inside the basilica of Saint-Denis.
+In 1841, Louis-Philippe commissioned a cenotaph (an empty funeral monument) in the Bourbons’ commemorative chapel inside the Basilica of Saint-Denis.

-Buy your online ticket to visit the Palace of Versailles and its stunning domain (Park, Grand Trianon, Petit Trianon, Hameau de la Reine).
+Buy your online ticket to the Palace of Versailles and its stunning domain (Park, Grand Trianon, Petit Trianon, Hameau de la Reine).